Bridgeland's stability and the positive cone of the moduli spaces of stable objects on an abelian surface: Relations with Markman's results.

 \section{Relations with Markman's results.}

 In this section, we shall explain the relation between our results and Markman's general results \cite{Mark}, \cite{Ma}, \cite{Ma2}.

-\begin{defn} Let $M$ be an irreducible symplectic manifold and $h$ an ample class. \begin{enumerate} \item[(1)] An effective divisor $E$ is prime exceptional, if $E$ is reduced and irreducible of $q_M(E^2)<0$. \item[(2)] Let $e \in \NS(M)$ be a primitive class. $e$ is stably prime exceptional, if $q_M(e,h)>0$ and there is a projective irreducible symplectic manifold $M'$, a parallel-transport operator $g:H^2(M,{\Bbb Z}) \to H^2(M',{\Bbb Z})$, and an integer $k$, such that $kg(e)$ is the class of a prime exceptional divisor $E \subset M'$. \end{enumerate} \end{defn}
+\begin{defn} Let $M$ be an irreducible symplectic manifold and $h$ an ample class. \begin{enumerate} \item[(1)] An effective divisor $E$ is prime exceptional, if $E$ is reduced and irreducible of $q_M(E^2)<0$. \item[(2)] Let $e \in \NS(M)$ be a primitive class. $e$ is stably prime exceptional, if $q_M(e,h)>0$ and there is a projective irreducible symplectic manifold $M'$, a parallel-transport operator

+and an integer $k$, such that $kg(e)$ is the class of a prime exceptional divisor $E \subset M'$. \end{enumerate} \end{defn}

 Let $\Spe_M$ be the set of stably prime exceptional divisors of $M$.
 Then Markman described the interior of the movable cone in terms of $\Spe_M$.

 \begin{thm}[{\cite[Prop.
 1.8, Lem.
 6.22]{Ma}}] Let $M$ be an irreducible symplectic manifold and $\Mov(M)^0$ the interior of $\Mov(v)_{\Bbb R}$.
 Then